TL;DR:

 The Bucket Strategy (and why you should avoid it)

-The bucket strategy is a retirement investment approach in which the investor splits their portfolio into two or three buckets, each invested differently.
+The bucket strategy is a retirement investment approach in which the investor splits their portfolio into two or three buckets, based on the time frame in which the money will be spent and invested in line with that time horizon.

 It is promoted as a way to enjoy higher long-term returns without compromising the ability to meet short-term expenses.
-Tantalisingly, it claims to allow you to avoid selling growth-oriented investments to cover expenses in what could be unfavourable market conditions.
+Tantalisingly, it claims to allow you to avoid selling growth-oriented investments to cover spending in potentially unfavourable market conditions.

 What’s not to like?